kariuki-george/fleet-management/Readme.md

 - At the moment, the data is not validated by the ingest service so any data in json format is acceptable.

+## Nifi
+- Read the access-nifi.txt file in the nifi directory on how to access nifi.

 ## Poweroff
 ```